Search for a Course

 MET CS 566 Analysis of Algorithms

-Undergraduate Prerequisites: (CS341 or CS342 or CS526) or instructor's consent - earn basic methods for designing and analyzing efficient computer algorithms and practice hands-on programming skills.
-Topics include sorting, searching, dynamic programming, greedy algorithms, advanced data structures, graph algorithms (shortest path, spanning trees, tree traversals), matrix operations, string matching, and NP-completeness. [ 4 cr. ]
+Prerequisites: MET CS 342 or MET CS 526 or consent of instructor.
+Learn methods for designing and analyzing algorithms while practicing hands-on programming skills.
+Topics include divide-and-conquer, sorting, dynamic programming, greedy algorithms, advanced data structures, graph algorithms (shortest path, spanning trees, tree traversals), matrix operations, and NP-completeness. [ 4 cr. ]

 MET CS 570 Biomedical Sciences and Health IT

-This course is designed for IT professionals, and those training to be IT professionals, who are preparing for careers in healthcare-related IT (Health Informatics).
-This course provides a high-level introduction into basic concepts of biomedicine and familiarizes students with the structure and organization of American healthcare system and the roles played by IT in that system.
-The course introduces medical terminology, human anatomy and physiology, disease processes, diagnostic modalities, and treatments associated with common disease processes.
-IT case studies demonstrate the key roles of health informatics and how IT tools and resources help medical professionals integrate multiple sources of information to make diagnostic and therapeutic decisions. [ 4 cr. ]
+Designed for current and aspiring IT professionals preparing for healthcare-related IT (Health Informatics) careers, this course provides a high-level introduction to basic concepts of biomedicine and familiarizes students with the structure and organization of the American healthcare system and the role played by IT.
+Medical terminology, human anatomy and physiology, disease processes, diagnostic modalities, and treatments associated with common disease processes are introduced.
+IT case studies also demonstrate the key roles of health informatics and how IT tools and resources help medical professionals integrate multiple sources of information to make diagnostic and therapeutic decisions. [ 4 cr. ]

 MET CS 575 Operating Systems

-Undergraduate Prerequisites: (METCS472) and (CS 231 or CS 232) or instructor's consent - Overview of operating system characteristics, design objectives, and structures.
-Topics include concurrent processes, coordination of asynchronous events, file systems, resource sharing, memory management, security, scheduling and deadlock problems.
-Prereq: MET CS472, and MET CS231 or MET CS232, or instructor's consent. [ 4 cr. ]
+Prerequisites: MET CS 232 and MET CS 472 or consent of instructor.
+Overview of operating system characteristics, design objectives, and structures.
+Topics include concurrent processes, coordination of asynchronous events, file systems, resource sharing, memory management, security, scheduling, and deadlock problems. [ 4 cr. ]

 MET CS 579 Database Management

-Undergraduate Prerequisites: (METCS231 OR METCS232) or consent of instructor. ; Undergraduate Corequisites: Restrictions: This course may not be taken in conjunction with CS 669 or CS 469 (undergraduate).
-Only one of these courses can be counted to wards degree requirements. - This course provides a theoretical yet modern presentation of database topics ranging from Data and Object Modeling, relational algebra and normalization to advanced topics such as how to develop Web-based database applications.
-Other topics covered - relational data model, SQL and manipulating relational data; applications programming for relational databases; physical characteristics of databases; achieving performance and reliability with database systems; object- oriented database systems.
-Prereq: MET CS 231 or MET CS 232; or instructor's consent.
+Prerequisite: MET CS 232 or consent of instructor.
+A theoretical yet modern presentation of database topics ranging from data and object modeling, relational algebra and normalization, to advanced topics such as how to develop web-based database applications.
+Other topics include relational data modeling, SQL, and manipulating relational data; applications programming for relational databases; physical characteristics of databases; achieving performance and reliability with database systems; and object-oriented database systems.
 Restrictions: This course may not be taken in conjunction with MET CS 469 (undergraduate) or MET CS 669.
-Refer to your Department for further details. [ 4 cr. ]
+Refer to your department for further details. [ 4 cr. ]

 MET CS 580 Health Informatics